web2solutions/voodux/README.md

 They usualy try to solve `application data` issues, but their proposed solutions are not like the `M` on the `MVC` acronym, because they are mostly focused in the `application state` rather than the `application data`.
 They mainly rely on browser memory to persist data.

 By mistake, most developers and teams are mostly focusing on the `V` layer and ignoring a `possibly required` underlying foundation architecture.
+What finally increases the code complexity of those `View` or `Component` layers, because they are trying to resolve problems that should not being handled in that domain.

 In another side, Angular and Backbone provide `MVC` based driven development, but they don't care about scaling `data storage` and `data handling` and support to `offline scenarios`.